 Iron Deficiency in Trees is Easy to Treat!

-We’re getting into late summer and iron chlorosis is rearing its ugly head for many trees in the Omaha area.
-This is a common disease in Eastern Nebraska that is easy to treat and cost effective if you plan on keeping your tree long term.
-Chlorosis is fatal if left untreated for multiple seasons.
-Don’t delay addressing this issue!
-If you have a relatively young tree that is continually chlorotic, consider replacing it with a different species.
+We’re getting into late summer, and Iron deficiency is rearing its ugly head for many trees in the Omaha area.
+This is a common condition in Eastern Nebraska that is relatively easy to treat and cost-effective if you plan on keeping your tree long term.
+Left unaddressed, iron chlorosis can be fatal when it persists for multiple growing seasons.
+Don’t delay addressing this issue.
+If you have a relatively young tree that is continually chlorotic due to Iron chlorosis, it may be worth considering replacement with a more suitable species.

 50 Shades of Green - Symptoms of Chlorosis